Literary anthologies, if they serve their purpose, should open up doors to the larger works of the writers featured within.

 "Reading Seattle," like enjoying Seattle, is best negotiated without worrying about reputation.

 Some excerpts present situations that just happen to take place in Seattle.
 The strongest chapters give us the touch, smell, look and feel - the sheer physicality - of this place.

-The Archie Binns and Murray Morgan chapters, with their sinewy and Hemingway-eseque prose, deliver the Seattle of the 1940s and 50s to the reader's five senses.
+The Archie Binns and Murray Morgan chapters, with their sinewy, Hemingwayeseque prose, deliver the Seattle of the 1940s and '50s to the reader's five senses.

-The quality of the Jonathan Raban chapter from "Hunting Mr. Heartbreak" stands out, frankly, like Mount Rainier from the rest of the Cascades.
-Seattle, writes the newly arrived Brit, "looked like a free-hand sketch, from memory, of a sawmill owner's whirlwind vacation in Rome and Florence.
+The Jonathan Raban chapter from "Hunting Mr. Heartbreak" stands out for its quality, frankly, like Mount Rainier from the rest of the Cascades.
+Seattle, writes the newly arrived Brit, "looked like a free-hand sketch, from memory, of a sawmill owner's whirlwind vacation in Rome and Florence."

 "It was something in the disposition of the landscape," Raban continues, "the shifting lights and colours of the city.
 Something.
 It was hard to nail it, but this something was a mysterious gifting that Seattle made to every immigrant who cared to see it.
 Wherever you came from, Seattle was queerly like home."